 Strict mode changes some previously-accepted mistakes into errors.
 JavaScript was designed to be easy for novice developers, and sometimes it gives operations which should be errors non-error semantics.
 Sometimes this fixes the immediate problem, but sometimes this creates worse problems in the future.
 Strict mode treats these mistakes as errors so that they're discovered and promptly fixed.

-First, strict mode makes it impossible to accidentally create global variables.
-In normal JavaScript mistyping a variable in an assignment creates a new property on the global object and continues to "work" (although future failure is possible: likely, in modern JavaScript).
-Assignments, which would accidentally create global variables, instead throw an error in strict mode:
+Strict mode makes it impossible to accidentally create global variables.
+In sloppy mode, mistyping a variable in an assignment creates a new property on the global object and continues to "work".
+Assignments which would accidentally create global variables throw an error in strict mode:

 let mistypeVariable;